 We have reached the final stage of our journey: the application of Scripture.
 This is the point where we answer the question: "What does this verse mean to me today?"
 Our study of God's Word is meant to change our lives and sanctify us.
 "All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work" (2 Timothy 3:16-17).
 As Paul says to Timothy here, God's Word is meant to train us to live righteously so that as Pastors and leaders we may be mature and "equipped for every good work."
-This is the exciting part of our journey where we get to see all the pieces of our study come together and transform us to become more Christlike.
+This is the exciting part of our journey where we get to see all the pieces of our study come together and transform us to become more Christ-like.

-So let's look again at Matthew 4:1-4 and see how a couple of these Theological principles we discovered can help us apply these verses to our situations today.
+So let's look again at Matthew 4:1-4 and see how theological principles 1 and 4 can be used to help us apply these verses to our current cultural situations today.

-1) God is sovereign and at times leads believers into difficult situations (v.
-1).
+1) God is sovereign and at times leads believers into difficult situations $(v.\ 1)$ .

 This principle can now be used to apply the text to our situations today.
-Since "God is sovereign and at times leads believers into difficult situations," then I can trust Him today as I face my hardships.
-As I seek to live for the sake of the Gospel and am facing opposition from the World, complacent believers, and my flesh, I should continue to trust in God's sovereignty.
+I can trust God today as I face my hardships.
+As I seek to live for the sake of the Gospel and am facing opposition from the world, complacent believers, and my flesh, I should continue to trust in God's sovereignty.

 You may be facing a corrupt government, tribal conflict, or even wars, in your country.
 Yet we know that God is still in control and we can trust in Him.
 I should trust in Him and seek to be even more dependent on Him as I face these horrible situations.
-Since Jesus trusted in God and followed the leading of the Spirit even into a time of trial, then I too can face these difficult trials today by relying on the Spirit and knowing that God is still the King and is in control.
+Since Jesus trusted in God and followed the leading of the Spirit, even into a time of trial, then I too can face these difficult trials today by relying on the Spirit and knowing that God is still the King and is in control.

 4) Believers need to use Scripture to combat the lies of satan (v.
 4).
 When satan came and attacked Jesus he used His need for food to try and entice Him to sin.
 Yet Jesus used the Word of God to fight this lie.
-Likewise today when we face temptations sinfully to fulfill our needs, we should use the Scripture to combat these lies.
+Likewise today when we face temptations sinfully to fulfil our needs, we should use the Scripture to combat these lies.
 So say we are living in times where we do not have enough food or enough money to provide for our families and satan is tempting you by saying "maybe you should steal some money from that person in your village that has a lot more money than you do.
-Besides God said he would provide for our needs and doesn't God want you to be happy?"
+Besides God said He would provide for our needs and doesn't God want you to be happy?"